 Managing Mailbox Retention and Archiving Policies in Microsoft 365

-Microsoft 365 (formerly Office 365) provides a wide set of options for managing data classification, retention of different data types, and archiving data.
+Microsoft 365 (formerly Office 365) provides a wide set of options for managing data classification, retention of different types of data, and archiving data.
 This article will show the options a Microsoft 365 administrator has when setting up retention policies for Exchange, SharePoint, and other Microsoft 365 workloads and how those policies affect users in Outlook.
 It’ll also cover the option of an Online Archive Mailbox and how to set one up.

 How To Manage Retention Policies in Microsoft 365

-Further, the default policy (for a few years now) is that deleted items in Outlook stay in the Deleted Items folder “forever” until you empty it, or they are moved to an archive mailbox.
-If an end-user deletes items from their Deleted Items folder.
-In that case, they’re kept for another 30 days (as long as the mailbox was created in 2017 or later), meaning the user can recover it by opening the Deleted Items folder and clicking the link.
+Further, the default policy (for a few years now) is that deleted items in Outlook stay in the Deleted Items folder “forever”, until you empty it, or they are moved to an archive mailbox.
+If an end-user deletes items out of their Deleted Items folder, they’re kept for another 30 days (as long as the mailbox was created in 2017 or later), meaning the user can recover it, by opening the Deleted Items folder and clicking the link.

 Where to find recoverable items in Outlook, Microsoft 365